Local Attractions & Things to Do in Schenectady This Fall

 Proctors & Restaurants

-Perhaps known as Schenectady’s number one attraction, Proctors is a traditional theater that attracts world-famous entertainment.
+Perhaps Schenectady's number one attraction, Proctors is a traditional theater that attracts world-famous entertainment.
 Proctors always has an exciting lineup of shows going on.

-Before you catch a show, grab some dinner at one of Schenectady’s many fine dining restaurants.
-Check out establishments like Cornell's Restaurant, Aperitivo Bistro, or The Van Dyck Restaurant & Lounge.
+Before you attend an event at the theater, grab some dinner at one of Schenectady's many great restaurants.
+Check out establishments like Cornell's Restaurant or The Van Dyck Restaurant & Lounge.

 Front Street Park